-It all began with one little boy, thirty years ago.
+It all began with one little boy, over thirty years ago.

 He was going from person to person in a Nairobi shopping centre with a note from his school headmaster.
 The note said that he was an orphan and needed to raise 700 shillings for a school uniform before he could come to class.